 Via Oak Knoll from Narrow Gauge Trail

 After about 0.25 miles on Newton’s Revenge, you'll see a sign for Oak Knoll on the left.
-At this point, Oak Knoll is single track with beautifully crafted stone switchbacks, winding up to Stratton Brook Hut.
+Oak Knoll is intermediate-level single track with beautifully crafted stone switchbacks.
 You’ll cross over the service road twice, but continue straight, staying on Oak Knoll.
 You'll come to a “T” intersection where Oak Knoll joins Newton’s Revenge.
 Take a right onto Newton’s Revenge, and continue about 50 yards until you connect to the service road.
 At this point you have two options to get to Stratton Brook hut: take a hard left and continue 100 yards to the hut, OR continue straight to a single track trail.
 This trail winds through the woods and exposes great views of Sugarloaf.
-This is a 0.5 mile section that will leads to Stratton Brook Hut.
 Distance from Stratton Brook trailhead is just under 4 miles and will take about 3 hours.

 Via Crommett’s Trail from Airport Trailhead